-Another good way to filter your keyword research is by search volume.
-Long tail keywords by definition have lower search volume than broad terms.
+Another good way to filter your keyword research is by the search volume.
+Long-tail keywords by definition have lower search volume than broad terms.
 So we could toggle the search volume filter to only show keywords that have a search volume of 260 or 320 or lower.

-What you’ll often find, is the pages ranking for these long tail keywords aren’t even targeting the specific phrase.
+What you’ll often find, is the pages ranking for these long-tail keywords isn’t even targeting the specific phrase.
 For instance, let’s look at the results for “can you eat cheese on keto diet”.

 The POPSUGAR article is the only page ranking in the top five spots that specifically speaks to the query.
 The rest are broad articles that briefly mention the topic.